ferrazf/Dumpling/README.md

 ## Known Issues

-- Login page is only demonstrational
+- Login page is demonstrational

 ## To be implemented